Kotlin/dataframe/docs/StardustDocs/topics/api/create.md

 [//]: # (title: Create)

 ## Columns
-Create column with two `String` values and name
+To create a single column with values and name use `columnOf` or `toColumn` functions:
 <!---docs.Base.CreateColumns.namedColumnWitValues-->
 ```kotlin
 val name by columnOf("Alice", "Bob")